matijapavlovic/growth-maturation-app/README.md

 Linktree: https://linktr.ee/matijapav

-🏋️‍♂️ Purpose of the App
+Purpose of the App

-To give coaches a simple, reliable, scientifically-grounded tool for assessing growth & maturation in youth athletes — without spreadsheets, manual calculations, or coding.
+To give coaches a simple, reliable, scientifically-grounded tool for assessing growth & maturation in youth athletes — without spreadsheets, manual calculations, or coding

-🤝 Contribute
+Contribute

 Feedback, issues, and pull requests are welcome!